Mortgage Overpayments: How They Save You Thousands

 How much can you overpay?

-Most UK mortgage lenders allow you to overpay up to 10% of your outstanding balance each year without incurring an early repayment charge (ERC).
-This limit is calculated on the balance at the start of your mortgage year, not the calendar year.
-On a £200,000 mortgage, a 10% allowance means you could overpay up to £20,000 in total across the year — either as regular monthly payments or lump sums.
+Most UK mortgage lenders let you overpay up to 10% of your outstanding balance each year without triggering an early repayment charge (ERC), which is a penalty fee for paying off too much too soon.
+That 10% is worked out on the balance at the start of your mortgage year rather than the calendar year.
+So on a £200,000 mortgage, the allowance gives you up to £20,000 to overpay across the year, whether you do it through regular monthly payments or the odd lump sum.

-Most UK mortgage lenders allow you to overpay up to 10% of your outstanding balance each year without incurring an early repayment charge (ERC).
-This limit is calculated on the balance at the start of your mortgage year, not the calendar year.
-On a £200,000 mortgage, a 10% allowance means you could overpay up to £20,000 in total across the year.
+Most UK mortgage lenders let you overpay up to 10% of your outstanding balance each year without triggering an early repayment charge (ERC), which is a penalty fee for paying off too much too soon.
+That 10% is worked out on the balance at the start of your mortgage year rather than the calendar year.
+So on a £200,000 mortgage, the allowance gives you up to £20,000 to overpay across the year.

-Some lenders are more generous.
-A handful of fixed-rate deals allow unlimited overpayments, and most tracker and variable-rate mortgages have no overpayment cap at all.
-If overpaying is important to you, factor this into your choice of deal when you next remortgage.
+Some lenders are more generous than that.
+A few fixed-rate deals allow unlimited overpayments, and most tracker and variable-rate mortgages carry no overpayment cap at all.
+If overpaying matters to you, factor it into your choice of deal when you next remortgage.

 Watch out for early repayment charges

-If you exceed your annual overpayment allowance, your lender will charge an ERC on the amount above the limit — typically 1% to 5% of the excess.
-Always check your mortgage terms before making a large lump-sum payment, and spread overpayments across the year if you are close to the cap.
+Go over your annual overpayment allowance and your lender will apply an ERC to whatever you paid above the limit, usually somewhere between 1% and 5% of that excess.
+Check your mortgage terms before you make a large lump-sum payment, and if you are near the cap, spread your overpayments across the year to stay under it.

 Overpayment flexibility by rate type